sam-hosseini/freelancing-in-finland/README.md

 **How much?** ~740€ per month, as personal income.
 If your income tax is 10%, for example, you will get ~665€.
 You must deliver a [revised tax card for benefits](https://www.vero.fi/henkiloasiakkaat/verokortti-ja-veroilmoitus/verokortti/tilaa-uusi-verokortti/etuudet2/) to TE-services for them to use your real income tax percentage, otherwise they withhold 25% income tax by default and you'll get ~555€.
+To calculate how much you'd receive after taxes based on your own tax rate, use this [startup grant calculator](https://arvento.fi/starttiraha-laskuri) (Finnish).

 **Steps** for first application: